lucasfini/SmartHome/README.md

 ## <a name="T"> Time Commitment </a>

+The first time Commitment I will talk about is the CENG-317 schedule.
+You will get 14 weeks to complete this hardware assignment.
+Each week is a new task to do, some will take longer than others.
+The weeks that most people have difficulties on is week 9 and 11.
+These weeks are the PCB solder and Enclosure due dates.
+Since you need external equipment to do these two weeks, it will be more difficult to find the time to do them.
+Plus, if you design your enclosure or pcb wrong, you will need to keep on trying until you get them right.
+Note: Try to be ahead for these two weeks, just incase something unexpected happens.

+Now, this is for people that are building this on their free time.
+If you were to have all the equipment, and just needed to get the pcb and enclosure it should take you about a week, because of the shipping of pcb and enclosure.
+If you already have a pcb and enclosure you can realistically do this in a weekend.
+That is only if you have everything with you and are prepared.

 ![image of schedule](https://github.com/lucasfini/SmartHome/blob/master/images/sch.png)

 ## <a name="M"> Mechanical Assembly </a>

+Wanna learn how to probably setup,code,wire,and enclose?**Instructions Below***

 ## <a name="P"> Pcb Soldering </a>